vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

 **Figure 7** Tokenization of the same examples with GPT-4o tokenizer

-First, we can notice the number of total tokens and &rarr with the GPT2 tokenizer, it was 585, and with GPT-4o, it was 317.
-Close inspection shows that significant compression is because of the improvement in block code tokenization in gpt-4o tokenizer (Figure 8):
+First, we can notice the total number of tokens differs &rarr; with the GPT2 tokenizer, it was 585, and with GPT-4o, it was 317.
+Close inspection shows that significant compression is mostly due to the improvement in block code tokenization in gpt-4o tokenizer (Figure 8):

 |                                                        |                                                                 |
 |:------------------------------------------------------:|:---------------------------------------------------------------:|